The Account Settings area is where you can view your account's subscription information and customize several aspects of your account.

 - See: Enabling and Configuring Phish Alert

-See a short video which explains these options here.
+See a short video that explains these options here.

 - Click this checkbox if you'd like to enable Badges.
 Learn more about Badges here.